shown in other instead.

 Migrating to UNIGINE from Unity: Content Creation

 As well as in Unity software, mesh is the main graphics primitive in UNIGINE.
-Being imported to the project, an FBX asset appears as a container for all meshes it stores in the Asset Browser.

 In Unity Editor, you access the content of an FBX asset using the arrow button next to it:

 Both meshes and read-only materials appear as components of the asset.

 In UNIGINE, you can do the same by double-clicking the asset (or choose Open in the right-click menu):

 Every separate object in the FBX model is represented by a .mesh runtime asset.
 Materials (if there are any, provided the Import Materials option was enabled) are generated in the materials folder next to the asset.

 To create a node that uses the mesh or FBX asset you can simply drag it to the Editor viewport the same way you would do in Unity Editor.
 In UNIGINE this will add a Mesh Static object to the world hierarchy.

 Here Surfaces come into play.
 A surface encapsulates a sub-mesh having a certain material assigned (in third-party 3D editors) and has the name according to that material.
 For convenience, surfaces can be rearranged in a hierarchy and toggled on and off.
 Optimization settings you would set for the whole mesh in Unity Editor, such as contribution to lighting and probes, are available for each surface separately.

 Levels of Detail (LOD)#